Some breakfast tips to try…

 - Replace your morning or afternoon snack with a piece of fruit.
 A banana or an apple costs around 20p at the supermarket, about half the price of most chocolate bars or packets of crisps.
 The savings add up and so do the health benefits.

 - Don't throw away vegetables that are about to go out of date.
 Use them in stews, soups and casseroles, which you can freeze and eat another time.
+Find out more about storing leftovers safely.

 - Look for supermarket deals on fruit and vegetables, such as buy one get one free offers.